Aromatic roasted chicken with homemade adobo is an updated take on a classic meal

 - 3 tablespoons olive oil

-- 2 teaspoons kosher salt, or more as needed (see headnote)
+- 2 teaspoons kosher salt, or more as needed (see note)

 - 1 1/2 teaspoons garlic powder